-R v K Nottingham CC: Trading Standards investigation.
+R v K Nottingham CC Trading Standards investigation into conspiracy to defraud.

-R v Locke Southwark CC: Defended in six-week two-handed trial concerning allegations of pension liberation fraud.
-The Daily Mail.
+R v Locke Southwark CC Defended in six-week two-handed trial concerning a pension liberation fraud.

-Instructed to advise on various prison law matters including parole, categorisation and licence conditions including advising on Judicial Review proceedings and representation at prison adjudciations as well as parole hearings.
+Instructed to advise on various prison law matters including parole, categorisation and licence conditions including advising on Judicial Review proceedings and representation at prison adjudications as well as parole hearings.